imanuella/Ts-to-MP4-Converter/README.md

 # Ts-to-MP4-Converter

-Convert .Ts video file to .mp4 file using ffmpeg
+Convert .ts video files to .mp4 format using ffmpeg.

-This program can convert .ts videos in bulk and also convert files in subdirectory folders.
+This program allows you to convert .ts videos in bulk, including files within subdirectory folders.

-To convert using the GPU with FFmpeg, you can run gpu.py
+To utilize GPU acceleration with FFmpeg, you can run `gpu.py`.